stryker-mutator/stryker-net/docs/technical-reference/testing-framework.md

 And during execution phase, it is impossible to predict when the test will really be over, so it is difficult to establish if the test was successful.

-Also, if a mutation ends up changing a test case name - typically by changing the result of `ToTring()`, it will change the test identifier so this testcase will only run when running **all tests** and can no longer be executed in isolation, as Stryker can't anticipate the test name.
+Also, if a mutation ends up changing a test case name - typically by changing the result of `ToString()`, it will change the test identifier so this testcase will only run when running **all tests** and can no longer be executed in isolation, as Stryker can't anticipate the test name.